IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

     **NOTE**: Conflicts with `flavor_key_name`.
 * `memory` - (Optional, integer) The amount of memory, expressed in megabytes, that you want to allocate.
     **NOTE**: Conflicts with `flavor_key_name`.
 * `flavor_key_name` - (Optional, string) The flavor key name that you want to use to provision the instance.
-To see available Flavor key name, log in to the [IBM Cloud Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest/getCreateObjectOptions.json), using your API key as the password.
+To see available Flavor key name, log in to the [IBM Cloud Classic Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest/getCreateObjectOptions.json), using your API key as the password.
     **NOTE**: Conflicts with `cores` and `memory`.
 * `datacenter` - (Optional, string) The datacenter in which you want to provision the instance.
     **NOTE**: If `dedicated_host_name` or `dedicated_host_id`